danbotspace/Documentation/docs/server/software/git-ea.md

 Once the server has installed, go to files, then open `custom` folder and finally open `app.ini`.

-> **TEMPORAL NOTE:** Gitea haves a SSL bug, so your navigator won't access the server via the sevrer's default domain because the SSL cert is broken. **We recommend you to proxy the domain.** If you tested this bug and now it's solved, please open an Issue or a PR in our [github repo](https://github.com/DBH-Docs/Documentation).
+t{**TEMPORAL NOTE:** Gitea haves a SSL bug, so your navigator won't access the server via the sevrer's default domain because the SSL cert is broken. **We recommend you to proxy the domain.** If you tested this bug and now it's solved, please open an Issue or a PR in our [github repo](https://github.com/DBH-Docs/Documentation).}

 Now, edit the domain (just replace the 0.0.0.0) with your Proxied domain (if you have) or the server's default domain **WITHOUT** the port.
 It should look something like this: